|Fast facts on Sonic Team|

 |Merged with: United Game Artists (2003), Sega Sports Design R&D Dept. (2008)|

-Due to Sonic the Hedgehog being mainly popular in North America and Europe, it is in much more communication with overseas subsidiaries than other development studios of Sega of Japan.
-Sonic Team existed as an entity outside of Japan for three times, 1991 to 1994, 1999 to 2008 and finally most recently from 2016 onwards.
+Due to Sonic the Hedgehog being mainly popular in North America and Europe, it is in much more communication with overseas subsidiaries Sega of America and Sega Europe than other development studios of Sega of Japan.
+Sonic Team existed as an entity outside of Japan for three times, 1991 to 1994, 1999 to 2008 and finally most recently from 2015 onwards.

-Back in 1990, Sega had a company wide contest to propose different ideas for a new Sega mascot game.
-Among the many developers who presented proposals were Naoto Ohshima and Yuji Naka.
-Having previously worked on the Phantasy Star series together, the two set off to create the concept that would evolve into the original Sonic the Hedgehog.
-With Ohshima creating the title character and Naka working on the engine, rookie designer Hirokazu Yasuhara was brought on to create the level designs after the project was approved by the company.
-In addition to programming, Yuji Naka was also the project manager of the now Sonic Team, having already several producer credits on his name beforehand.
+Naoto Ohshima who had six designer credits, and Yuji Naka, who had eleven programmer credits, presented proposals to Sega.
+The two set off to create the concept that would evolve into the original Sonic the Hedgehog.
+With Ohshima creating the title character and Naka working on the engine, level designer Hirokazu Yasuhara was brought in round out the project.
 Through the many twists and turns of development, the game was finally set to be released.

-With the title becoming an international success, Naka decided in order to get better feedback from the western market, he joined the American based Sega Technical Institute, headed by Mark Cerny.
+With the title becoming an international success, Naka joined the American based Sega Technical Institute, headed by Mark Cerny.
 Coming to America along with Yasuhara (who had been scheduled to become a part of STI before Sonic the Hedgehog had begun development), the pair would go on to continue the main line of Sonic titles.
 Though no longer in the game's credits, the Sonic Team moniker would live on the Japanese packaging for Sonic the Hedgehog 2, Sonic 3, Sonic & Knuckles, and the Ohshima-led Sonic CD developed in Japan.
 By this time Sonic Team was not an official division, however.

 After the completion of Sonic & Knuckles, Yasuhara chose to remain in America, while Naka returned to Sega of Japan, heading up his own new division, Sega CS3.
 Once there, he teamed back up with Ohshima, the two resurrecting the Sonic Team moniker to work on two new projects, NiGHTS Into Dreams and Burning Rangers.
 Naka planned to deliver a Sonic game for the Sega Saturn, however development of NiGHTS took longer than expected.
 To compensate he and much of his team travelled to the UK, to assist Travellers Tales on Flickies' Island and Sonic R. Though Yasuhara he would remain with the company until 2002, working on different projects, Sonic R would be the last Sonic Team-related production Yasuhara had any direct involvement with, eventually departing to work for game studio Naughty Dog.